matiaspakua/matiaspakua/README.md

-- 👋 Hi, I’m @matiaspakua just another software enthusiast
+- 👋 Hi, I’m @matiaspakua a software enthusiast
-- 👀 I’m interested in Software Engineering: development, testing, analisys, design, architecture, DevSecOps.
+- 👀 I’m interested in Software Engineering: development, QA & testing, analisys & design, SW architecture, DevSecOps.
-- 🌱 I’m currently working with Java, Spring Framework, Databases, Docker and some QA Automation
+- 🌱 I’m currently working with Java, Spring Framework, SQL Databases, Docker and some QA Automation
-- 💞️ I’m looking to learn, learn and learn
+- 💞️ I’m looking to learn, improve and give the best
 - 📫 How to reach me: https://www.linkedin.com/in/matiasmiguez/